spiral/docs/components/entity.md

 > Accessor objects will be returned from getField and getFields methods instead of value.

 ### Writing an Accessor
-To better undestand how accessor works (it will also help us with next guide sections) let's try to write our own accessor.
+To better undestand how accessor works (it will also help us with next guide sections), let's try to write our own accessor.

 ```php
 class NameAccessor implements \Spiral\Models\AccessorInterface